uber-archive/hacheck/README.md

   * `mysql_password`: password to use when logging into mysql for checks
   * `rlimit_nofile`: set the NOFILE rlimit.
 If the string "max", will set the rlimit to the hard rlimit; otherwise, will be interpreted as an integer and set to that value.

+The values in this configuration may contain shell variables, written as ${VARNAME}.
+These will be expanded at runtime.

 ### Monitoring

 `hacheck` exports some useful monitoring stuff at the `/status` endpoint.
 It also exports a count of requests by source-IP and service name on the `/status/count` endpoint.